SoftwareAG/c8y-docs/content/dtm/dtm-introduction.md

 {{< /c8y-admon-req >}}

 {{< c8y-admon-related >}}
-* See [Subscribed applications](/users-guide/administration/#subscribed-applications) for more information on how to access the DTM application in your tenant.
+* See [Subscribing  applications](/enterprise-tenant/managing-tenants/#subscribing-applications) for more information on how to access the DTM application in your tenant.

 {{< /c8y-admon-related >}}